buschman-lab/ProjectTemplate/README.md

 ### `notebook` folder
 Notebooks are a great tool for organizing code and plots, whether they are [jupyter notebooks](https://jupyter.org/) for Python or [Live Scripts](https://de.mathworks.com/help/matlab/matlab_prog/what-is-a-live-script-or-function.html) for Matlab.
 This folder should be where you keep all of your notebooks for analysis and plotting.
 If you don't use notebooks then just delete the folder!

-One caveat is that notebooks can become unweidly are a phenomenal tool.
+One caveat is that notebooks can become unweidly.
 They combine code, notes, math, pictures etc in a single container.
 They tend to get messy quickly over time.
 To keep tidy and presentable notebooks:
-- Properly name your notebooks.
+- _Properly name your notebooks_.
 Pick a format (e.g. '<running_no><author><short_description>.ipynb') and stick to it.
 - Keep code in notebooks to a minimum.
 Ideally you want to have only short code cells to visualize data and refactor larger functions into the projects source code (see below)

 ### The `source` folder